Hardware Acceleration of Sparse and Irregular Tensor Computations of ML Models: A Survey and Insights: Extraction of Matching Data for Computations on Non-Zeros

+Alternatively, multi-stage indexing logic is used for extracting the pair.
+The first stage obtains a position of an NZ from one tensor for indexing another tensor.
+Later stage checks if there is a corresponding NZ in another tensor and extracts it upon matching the positions.
+For example, in EIE \cite{han2016eie}, each PE loads an NZ activation from a queue; when it does not have any matching weights, it fetches the next activation from the queue in the next cycle.
+Depending on the sparsity level and pattern, the indexing-based design occasionally may not find the matching data, wasting the execution cycles, i.e., functional units in the pipeline are not utilized.

-\textit{Sc-Vec Mul:} PEs in EyerissV2 \cite{chen2019eyeriss} use a multi-stage logic for data extraction.
-Each SIMD PE fetches a CSC-coded activation, extract the location of the NZ, and check for matching indices of NZ weights.
-Upon match, it forwards the NZ activation and two NZ weights to two MAC units.
+\textit{Sc-Vec Mul:} PEs in EyerissV2 \cite{chen2019eyeriss} use multi-stage extraction.
+Each SIMD PE fetches an CSC-coded activation and its position, and checks positions of NZ weights.
+Upon match, it forwards the activation and weights to two MAC units.

-\textit{Vec-Vec Mul:} Several architectures including Cambricon-S \cite{zhou2018cambricon} and SNAP \cite{zhang2019snap} feature vector PEs.
-Each PE consists of a multiplier-array and an adder tree.
-Data extraction logic in such accelerators exhibits a comparator array (similar to scalar PEs).
-Additionally, it uses priority encoders or multiplexers that extract and supply multiple intersecting pairs of NZs to feed the multipliers.
+\textit{Vec-Vec Mul:} The data extraction logic to feed multiple arithmetic units of a vector PE requires multiple comparators followed by priority encoders or multiplexers.
 For example, in SNAP architecture \cite{zhang2019snap}, an associate index matching module (AIM, Fig. \ref{fig::NZ-detection-SNAP}) determines the positions of NZs in case of valid matches.
 Each PE of a row is interfaced with a shared AIM.
-By using comparison outcomes from AIM, a sequencer in each PE determines leading pairs of intersecting data, which are then fed to three multipliers within the PE.
-Similar hardware logic is used by Cambricon-S \cite{zhou2018cambricon}.
-It processes bitmaps of both tensors to index the data, extracts pairs of intersecting NZs, and executes vector-vector multiplication on PEs.
+Using comparison outcomes from AIM, a sequencer in each PE determines leading pairs of matching data, which are then fed to three multipliers within the PE.
+Cambricon-S \cite{zhou2018cambricon} uses similar extraction logic, but its comparator array is just ANDing of the bits due to bitmap encoding.

-\mysubsubsection{Eliminating hardware logic for detecting the intersecting NZs} Different accelerators leverage structured or fine-grained sparsity, but do not require either detection of NZs or extraction of intersecting NZs.
-Now we describe such techniques based on their design objectives.